sourcegraph/about/handbook/people-ops/global-employment-structures.md

 Full-time contracting teammates are marked as hired in Greenhouse, have a start date that aligns with the cohort calendar, have a profile in Bamboo, and enjoy the same thorough general or team-specific onboarding enjoyed by regular teammates.

 ## Full-time employees (non-US, via EOR/PEO)
-In exceptional cases where a candidate outside of the US cannot join as a full-time contractor, we may decide to engage a Professional Employment Organization (PEO) or Employer of Record (EOR) as a third party employer.
+In exceptional cases where a candidate outside of the US cannot join as a contractor, we may decide to engage a Professional Employment Organization (PEO) or Employer of Record (EOR) as a third party employer.
 We are currently assessing the viability of using PEOs and EORs on a country-by-country basis, based on multiple factors (the number of teammates in the country, the availability of a partner PEO, local legal requirements, costs and more).
 Until we have done the due diligence here, a full-time contracting agreement remains the preferred method for securing talent outside of the US.

 The Talent team and hiring managers carefully assess these exceptional cases where a PEO/EOR may be required, and engage the PeopleOps team to chat about the merit of the case early on, as our current partner, Remote, may not be able to support us in all countries.